 Use less data with Chrome’s Data Saver

-With Data Saver, you can lower your phone bill or load webpages faster on slow connections by reducing the amount of data Chrome uses.
+With Data Saver, you can lower your phone bill and load web pages faster on slow connections.

 How Data Saver works

-When you use Data Saver, most of your web traffic goes through Google servers before being downloaded to your device.
-Less data gets downloaded to your device, because Google servers will compress it.
+When you use Data Saver, some of your web traffic may go through Google servers before being downloaded to your device.
+If the page is loading slowly, Google servers will simplify it so that less data gets downloaded to your device.
+Most of the time, your pages will look and work the same.

 If you're using Data Saver, keep in mind that: